Ingvord/tango-v10-design-doc/docs/index.md

 # Maintainability in Tango

-Most important quality attribute within **Maintainability** group is **Modifiability**.
-Below is a short analysis of the current situation:
+Most important quality attribute within Maintainability group is _Modifiability_.

 Currently it is relatively easy to add new functionality i.e. extendability.
 For instance, to add a new command to a database server:

 1) update IDL

 2) implement some glue code on client/server side:

-- on the client side this usually means adding a new method to DeviceProxy
+- on the client side: this usually means adding a new method to DeviceProxy

-- on the server - implement command and glue it to TangoDatabse device server API
+- on the server: implement command and glue it to TangoDatabse device server API

-very hard to change existing functionality i.e. patches, changes to protocol (send new data as command response).
+But it is very hard to change existing functionality i.e. patches, changes to protocol (send new data as command response).
 Or to expand core functionality e.g. integration with dbus.

 Impossible to change underlying protocol - currently is bound to CORBA

-## Conclusions
+**Conclusions**

 Either historically or intentionally architecture was adapted for adding new functionality.
-Nowadays when functionality is mature enough (it is hard to foreseen any major additions like event system or new polling mechanism) focus must be switched to changes to the existing code base or allow quick fixes, performance improvements and most importantly pluggability, so users can implement their own changes in a centralized manner without changing kernel library
+Nowadays when functionality is mature enough (it is hard to foreseen any major additions like event system or new polling mechanism) focus must be switched to changes to the existing code base or allow quick fixes, performance improvements and most importantly pluggability, so users can implement their own changes in a centralized manner without changing core library.

 # Reliability in Tango

 The most important feature of availability must be fault tolerance as Tango performs in critical environments.
 Fault tolerance provides several important features that must be foreseen in Tango: